thechoppergroup/scoutahead-public/_sections/enterprise-tech.md

 ---

-###### CEOs, HR, Communications and IT leaders have an opportunity to lead transformation within their organizations so employees can find the information and people they need in real-time to be productive. &nbsp;&nbsp;
+CEOs, HR, Communications and IT leaders have an opportunity to lead transformation within their organizations by providing employees access to the information and people they need in real-time to be productive. &nbsp;&nbsp;

 &nbsp;